rentry/rentry.github.io/_posts/2022-07-15-joining-search-and-rescue-supplemental-gear.md

 ### Snowshoes

-Snowshoes weren't required before, and the team has several pairs on hand for team members.
+Snowshoes weren't required in the previous gear list, and the team has several pairs on hand for team members.
 I picked some up anyway, because we've had several recent missions for which they were required.

 - Yukon Charlie's Sherpa Snowshoes